davidohayon669/react-native-youtube/README.md

 `$ npm install react-native-youtube -S`

 React Native automatically connects this native module to your iOS and Android projects.
-On Android this link is supported with Gradle and is done automatically after installation.
+On Android this linking is supported with Gradle and is done automatically after installation.
 On iOS the linking is done by Cocoapods, without the need to add this library to the `Podfile`, Just run `pod install` after installation.

 **IMPORTANT!
 (Android Only)**: The Android implementation of this component needs to have the official YouTube app installed on the device.
 Otherwise the user will be prompted to install / activate the app, and an error event will be triggered with `SERVICE_MISSING`/`SERVICE_DISABLED`.